okfde/okfn.de/content/transparenz.en.md

 ### Names of legal entities whose annual payments account for more than 10% of the total annual budget.

-Core funding from Luminate accounts for approx. 13% of the total income in 2023.
-Donation of the Alfred Landecker Foundation for Frag den Staat corresponds to approximately 13% of the total income in 2023.
-Project funding from the Federal Ministry of Education and Research to finance the Prototype Fund in 2023 accounts for approximately 11% of the total annual budget.
-Project funding from the Saxonian State Ministry for Culture and Education accounts for approx. 10% of the total income in 2023.
+Core funding from Luminate and a donation of the Alfred Landecker Foundation for FragDenStaat each correspond to approx. 13% of the total income in 2023.
+Project funding from the Federal Ministry of Education and Research to finance the Prototype Fund as well as the project MoFab accounts for approximately 11% of the total annual budget in 2023.
+Project funding from the Saxonian State Ministry for Culture and Education for Jugend hackt activities in Saxony accounts for approx. 10% of the total income in 2023.
 All other income is well below 10% of total income.

 ### Internal ethics officer